quarterpast/Estira/readme.md

 ### `Subclass = Superclass.extend(methods)`

 Returns a prototypal subclass of `Superclass`, inheriting `Superclass`'s instance and class properties, extended with the object passed in.
-If `fns` contains a method called `initialize`, it is used as `Subclass`'s constructor.
+If `methods` contains a method called `initialize`, it is used as `Subclass`'s constructor.
 If `initialize` is omitted, it delegates to the parent class' constructor.

 ### `Class.meta(methods)`